Shaun Evans

-Shaun Francis Evans (born 6 March 1980) is an English actor and director.
-He is best known for playing a young Endeavour Morse in the ITV drama series Endeavour.
+Shaun Evans (born 6 March 1980) is a British actor.
+He is best known for playing a young Endeavour Morse in the ITV drama series Endeavour and Coxswain Elliot Glover in Vigil.

 Early life

-Shaun Francis Evans was born on 6 March 1980 into an Irish family in Liverpool, where his father worked as a taxi driver and his mother was a hospital worker.
+Evans was born on 6 March 1980.
+He is a Liverpudlian with Irish parents.
+His father worked as a taxi driver and his mother was a hospital worker.
 He has a brother who is 11 months his senior.
 He gained a scholarship to St Edward's College in Liverpool's West Derby suburb, which he attended from 1991 to 1998 and where he began acting in school productions.
 He completed a course with the National Youth Theatre in London before fully moving to London around the age of 18 to study at the Guildhall School of Music and Drama.